pa11y/pa11y/README.md

 Pa11y exposes a function which allows you to validate [action](#actions) strings before attempting to use them.

-This function accepts an action string and returns a boolean indicating whether the action is valid or not:
+This function accepts an action string and returns a boolean indicating whether it matches one of the actions that Pa11y supports:

 ```js
 pa11y.validateAction('click element #submit');  // true